Sunscreen Part 1

 - Protect against a high % of Ultraviolet (UVA & UVB) radiation

-- Help protect against development of skin cancer
+- Help protect against the development of skin cancer

 - Help protect against accelerated signs of ageing such as pigmentation, wrinkles & ‘leathery’ texture